Skip to content

 Employer Payroll Advances and Earned Wage Access

-Apps like DailyPay and Even (now called Rain) allow employees at participating employers to access earned wages before payday.
+Apps like DailyPay and Rain (formerly Even) allow employees at participating employers to access earned wages before payday.
 These are not loans — no credit check is required, and fees are typically $1–$3 per transfer.
 For a parent who has already earned the funds, this is the lowest-cost bridge available.
+The catch is availability: the employer must participate, and not all do.

 Option Speed Max Amount Approx. APR / Fee Credit Check?